perseusrealdeal/TheTechnologicalTree/README.md

 # Editors, prepared by

-> Mikhail Zhigulin of Novosibirsk
+> Mikhail A. Zhigulin of Novosibirsk